setl4/setl4/data/README.md

-We believe that the most interesting -- and most fun -- strings to manipulate and study in learning the Art of Programming are to be found in the world's greatest literature.

-We have provided these texts so that, if nothing else, students will be exposed to great literature as they learn about programming.
+We believe that the most interesting -- and most fun -- strings to manipulate and study in learning the Art of Programming are to be found in the world's greatest literature; and so here include sample works so that -- if nothing else --  students will be exposed to great literature in the course of their studies of programming.

 Progamming is just a very disciplined form of writing, and examination of examples chosen from the highest form of writing -- literature --  will, hopefully, encourage students to develop their own writing skills, both in code itself, as well as the most important part of any program: its documentation.

-The two greatest works of literature in the English language are over four hundred years old: The King James Bible and the works of William Shakespeare.
+The two greatest works of literature in the English language are The King James Bible and the works of William Shakespeare.
 The initial files in this directory thus include the following texts obtained from Project Gutenberg:

 http://gutenberg.org